 For safety purposes, the system serial number/ID code stored inside the I-CHIP cannot be changed directly on the transmitter encoder board.
 Only channels and push button configurations can be changed directly on the encoder board via Channel and Function dip-switches.
-There are only two ways that you can change transmitter serial number/ID codes: 1) via the I-CHIP programming port located on the decoder module inside the receiver unit (please refer to page 37 on how to program the I-CHIP [serial number/ID code] via receiver unit) or 2) via an external I-CHIP programmer or duplicator unit available from the factory.
-Please ask your local dealer for assistance if your system requires serial number/ID code adjustments.
+There are only two ways that you can change a transmitter serial number/ID code: via I-CHIP programming port located on the decoder module inside the receiver unit, please refer to page 37 on how to program the I-CHIP (serial number/ID code) via receiver unit; or via an external I-CHIP programmer or duplicator unit available from the factory.
+Please ask your local dealers for assistance if your system requires serial number/ID code adjustments.